-The Directors of the Company declare:
+The directors of the company declare:

-- 1. The financial statements and notes, as set out in pages 38 to 77 of this report, are in accordance with the Corporations Act 2001; and - a) comply with Accounting Standards and the Corporations Regulations 2001; and - b) give a true and fair view of the financial position at 30 June 2015 and of the performance for the year ended on that date of the consolidated entity. - 2.
-The remuneration disclosures contained in the Remuneration Report in the Directors' Report comply with section 300A of the Corporations Act 2001. - 3.
-In the Directors' opinion there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - 4.
-At the date of this declaration, the Company is within the class of companies affected by ASIC Class Order 98/1418.
-The nature of the deed of cross guarantee is such that each company which is party to the deed guarantees to each creditor payment in full of any debt in accordance with the deed of cross guarantee.
-In the Directors' opinion, there are reasonable grounds to believe that the Company and the companies to which the ASIC Class Order applies, as detailed in note 13 to the financial statements will, as a Group, be able to meet any obligations or liabilities to which they are, or may become, subject by virtue of the deed of cross guarantee.
+- 1. The financial statements and notes, as set out in pages 26 to 55 of this report, are in accordance with the Corporations Act 2001; and - a) comply with Australian Accounting Standards and the Corporations Regulations 2001; and - b) give a true and fair view of the financial position at 30 June 2016 and of the performance for the year ended on that date of the consolidated entity. - The remuneration disclosures contained in the Remuneration Report in the Directors' Report comply with section 300A of the Corporations Act 2001. - In the directors' opinion there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable.